 Directors are Neighbors Serving Neighbors

 SEMO Electric Cooperative’s Board of Directors are member-owners who are elected to three-year terms at the Cooperative’s annual meeting, which is open to all member-owners in May.
-Current directors include: President Rick Faulkner, Vice President John Bledsoe, Secretary/Treasurer Tim Coppage, Assistant Secretary/Treasurer James Deneke, Hamil Corse, Butch Dirnberger, Carl Eftink, Dennis Fowler, Dicky Hanor, Myron Hawes, Keith Haynes and Carla Moore.
+Directors include: President Rick Faulkner, Vice President John Bledsoe, Secretary/Treasurer Tim Coppage, Assistant Secretary/Treasurer James Deneke, Hamil Corse (replaced by Field LaPlant on May 12, 2022), Butch Dirnberger (replaced by Von Priggel on May 12, 2022), Carl Eftink, Dennis Fowler, Dicky Hanor, Myron Hawes, Keith Haynes and Carla Moore.
 The Board meets at least 12 times per year for official business.
 Sean Vanslyke is the CEO/GM of SEMO Electric Cooperative.
+(Note: New photo pending).

 About the Board